elizobo/LR_tutorial/index.md

 -   **P-value** : A significance value taking into account the OR and the CI.
 This allows you to test your hypothesis .

-You can print a table with these statistics using the code below and simply refer to it in your results statements if your short on word space.
+You can print a table with these statistics using the code below and simply refer to it in your results statements if you're short on word space in your report.
 It can also be worth including an odds ratio diagram as the reader can quickly grasp if and how the fixed effects can predict the response.

 ```r
 # Print a table for reporting values